bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 </select>
 ```

 Here you have a list of cities whose names are presented to the user.
 Internally the application only wants to handle their IDs so they are used as the options' value attribute.
-Let's see how Rails can help out here.
+Let's see how Quails can help out here.

 ### The Select and Option Tags